Ensure the safety of changes to your data graph

 $ npx apollo service:check ✔ Loading Apollo Project ✔ Validated local schema against variant prod on service engine ✔ Compared 8 schema changes against 110 operations over the last 24 hours ✖ Found 3 breaking changes and 5 compatible changes → breaking changes found FAIL ARG_REMOVED `ServiceMutation.checkSchema` arg `gitContext` was removed FAIL FIELD_REMOVED `Schema.fieldCount` was removed FAIL FIELD_REMOVED `Schema.typeCount` was removed PASS FIELD_ADDED `SchemaTag.schemaRepoID` was added PASS FIELD_CHANGED_TYPE `ServiceMutation.uploadPartialSchema` changed type from `UploadPartialSchemaResponse!` to `CompositionResult!` PASS FIELD_DEPRECATION_REMOVED `IntrospectionSchema.fieldCount` is no longer deprecated PASS FIELD_DEPRECATION_REMOVED `IntrospectionSchema.typeCount` is no longer deprecated PASS TYPE_REMOVED `UploadPartialSchemaResponse` removed View full details at: https://studio.apollographql.com/service/example-1234/check/<DETAILS>

-Each change to the schema is labeled with either
+Each change to the schema is labeled either

 Note: Because breaking changes are detected by analyzing recent operations, your GraphQL server must be pushing analytics to Apollo Studio for schema checks to work.
-If there are no operation metrics to compare against, dangerous schema changes are labeled with
+If there are no operation metrics to compare against, all potentially dangerous schema changes are labeled

 The CLI output also includes a Studio URL that provides full details on the changes and their impact on existing clients and operations:

-Note: If you've installed schema checks on your GitHub PRs, the "Details" link in your GitHub checks will take you to the same details link in this output.
+Note: If you've integrated schema checks with your GitHub PRs, the "Details" link in your GitHub check takes you to this same details page.